 Mr. Millar joined the GFN staff in 2010.
 He supports the network development team, and plays a vital role in coordinating technology solutions for the organization.
 He is a recent graduate of the John C. Whitehead School of Diplomacy and International Relations with a BS in Diplomacy and International Relations.

 Ms. Canepa joined The Global FoodBanking Network in 2012 and is responsible for the development and coordination of GFN’s external communications.
 She has a wealth of experience in developing integrated marketing programs that introduce, reposition and sustain global brands including: Gatorade, McDonald’s, Crest, Campbell’s Soups, Nike, General Mills, Charmin, Pampers, and more.
 In doing so, she concepted and managed numerous large-scale special events, media events, cause-related marketing efforts, sponsorships and consumer education programs.
 Her work has won awards from the Public Relations Society of America, The Publicity Club of Chicago and The International Association of Business Communicators.
 Sue graduated from the University of Wisconsin-Madison with a degree in Journalism.

-Ms. Wood joined GFN in 2009 and is responsible for overseeing development of GFN’s financial resources, and fostering funding relationships.
+Ms. Wood joined GFN in 2009 and is responsible for managing GFN's donor relations and stewardship program.
 Previously, she served as Director of Development and Communications at Zonta International and the Zonta International Foundation, a global organization of executives and professionals dedicated to improving the lives of women and girls around the world.
 Prior to joining the nonprofit sector, she spent 15 years in corporate and marketing communications.
 She holds a BA degree in Psychology from Western Illinois University and is a member of the Association of Fundraising Professionals and the Partnership for Philanthropic Planning.

 Beth Saks, CPA, MBA